Itsu: Outlets and expansion

 The first itsu restaurant opened in Chelsea, London in 1997.
 In September 2013, itsu opened its first restaurant outside London, in Oxford.

 In January 2016, itsu opened its first Northern England restaurant, in Spinningfields, central Manchester.
 The chain later opened a branch in Leeds.

 As of 2022 itsu had 76 restaurants in England, including 54 in London (44 in February 2023), and one in Brussels Airport, Belgium.

 In June 2018, the company opened a branch in Midtown Manhattan, New York City, US.
-In February 2023 itsu's Web site listed Brussels and Paris as the only non-UK locations; the US Web page was dead.
+In June 2026 itsu's website listed Brussels as the only non-UK location.

 itsu [grocery]

 In March 2012, Metcalfe's Food Company, run by Robert Jakobi, launched the itsu brand into retail under the name itsu [grocery].

 Partnerships

 In January 2014, itsu became the official partner of the Volleyball England Beach Tour, but was not listed on the UKBT Web site as of 2021.

 Operations and management

 Itsu operates a mix of company-owned and franchised restaurants, with around 80 UK sites reported in 2024 and plans announced to double the estate over time.
-International locations include Brussels Airportand Paris run with franchise partners.
+International locations include Brussels Airport and Paris run with franchise partners.
 The group uses digital ordering kiosks and has trialled greater automation, re-introducing additional staffed tills in 2025 to balance throughput and service.